OddCanons/mashups/turtles/four_tortles_party.md

 # Four Tortles Party

-These characters use the standard D&D 5e rules, the [Artificer](https://dnd.wizards.com/articles/unearthed-arcana/artificer-revisited) preview from [Unearthed Arcana](https://dnd.wizards.com/articles/unearthed-arcana), and _[The Tortle Package](https://www.dndbeyond.com/marketplace/source/the-tortle-package)_ from [D&D Beyond](https://www.dndbeyond.com/).
+These characters use the standard D&D 5e rules, Xanathar's Guide to Everything for the Bard college, the [Artificer](https://dnd.wizards.com/articles/unearthed-arcana/artificer-revisited) preview from [Unearthed Arcana](https://dnd.wizards.com/articles/unearthed-arcana), and _[The Tortle Package](https://www.dndbeyond.com/marketplace/source/the-tortle-package)_ from [D&D Beyond](https://www.dndbeyond.com/).
 This version of the tortles reflects their personalities and capabilities in class choices, instead of assuming four monks.
+Standard D&D weapons are used to represent the weapons you might expect these tortles to wield.

 ## Leader